Women Are Harassed Because They Are Women…Not Because of Their Citizenship

 While all these things could be, devastatingly, true, they are not true for refugees only.

 On the 2016 New Year’s Eve, there was a groping scandal in German.
 Women who had stepped out to enjoy New Year’s Eve celebrations were touched and felt inappropriately by a mob of unruly men and left violated and traumatised.
 Underline the word men.
 The women were groped by men.
-By men.
+Men.

 The reality in the world today is that women are groped, harassed, raped, beaten and degraded because they are women and not because they are Swedish or German or – in the grand scheme of things – European.
 Or Western.